 We recognise that parents and carers are the primary educators of their children.
 As a Catholic school, we provide the principal means by which the Church assists parents and carers in educating their children.
 Therefore the school will support parents and carers by providing material to be shared with their children at home and workshops to help parents/carers to find out more.
-Parents/carers will be informed by letter when the more sensitive aspects of RSE will be covered in order that they can be prepared to talk and answer questions about their children's learning.
+Parents/carers will be informed by letter when the more sensitive aspects of RSE will be covered so that they can be prepared to talk with their children about their learning and answer questions.